morisUtokyo/uTR/README.md

 ## Usage
 uTR [-f input fasta file] [-u input representative unit string] [-h input haplotype file] [-i output table file] [-r maximum discrepancy ratio] [-o output fasta file with decomposition] [-tsd]

 -f : Feed a fasta file.
-Input a smaller input fasta file to reduce the computation time, and for this purpose, cTR is useful because it clusters reads collected from individuals to unique representative reads (https://github.com/morisUtokyo/cTR). cTR outputs the following information to the annotation of the representative read of each group, and uTR feeds the annotation.
+Input a smaller input fasta file to reduce the computation time.
+For this purpose, cTR is useful because it clusters reads collected from individuals to unique TR representatives (https://github.com/morisUtokyo/cTR). cTR outputs the following information to the annotation of the representative read of each group, and uTR feeds the annotation.

 > \>GroupSize = N, Diameter = D, RadiusFromCentroid = R, CentroidReadName = ID, CentroidReadLength = L